tripledio/tripledio.github.io/_courses/03-practical-ddd.md

 ---
 layout: course
 slug: Practical DDD Workshop
 teaser: "DDD is practical.
 And this workshop aims to demonstrate just that.
-We will teach you how to apply Domain Driven Design for everyday software development, creating quality domain models hat are worth their investment"
+We will teach you how to apply Domain Driven Design for everyday software development, creating quality domain models that are worth their investment"

 ---

 # Practical Domain Driven Design Workshop

 In this 2-3 day workshop we will start applying a variety of domain driven design techniques in order to develop our software.
 Starting from a case study we will distill our user stories, design and implement our software in a DDD way.
-This is a full hands-on development workshop so bring you laptop with your favorite language, IDEA.
+This is a full hands-on development workshop so bring you laptop with your favorite language, IDE.

 ![DDD Conf](/img/courses/ddd-presentation.jpg)